 Nothing says Easter in the south like a towering coconut cake.
-It generally sits right next to the banana pudding on the dessert table.
-You can’t just have any coconut cake — it’s got to be one that tops anyone else’s coconut cake.
+It generally sits right next to the banana pudding and the pound cake on the dessert table.
+You can't just have any coconut cake -- it's got to be one that tops anyone else's coconut cake.
 Southern cooks are very competitive when it comes to cooking and baking skills, in case you were unaware of that fact.
 Holidays, church potlucks, and family reunions are prime times to show what you can do.

 Well, if you were to set this cake on the table I'm pretty sure that the competition would be over.

 I based this on a cake recipe from the 1943 Rumford Complete Cookbook.
 It's by the Rumford Baking Powder people and this particular book is the 35th printing!
 It was first printed in 1908.
 It's one of my favorites because there are handwritten notes and recipes all the way through.
 In fact, the whole reason that I thought of coconut cake was the faded, blue handwritten recipe in the flyleaf -- Cocoanut Bars.

 So, you might be wondering how I could call this a Southern coconut cake when Rumford is in Rhode Island -- which is, if you know your geography, no where near the south.
 Well, the cake recipe wasn't originally coconut cake - I tweaked and adjusted until I got what I remember a Southern coconut cake tastes like.
 This has a delicate coconut flavor -- it's not as pronounced as some of the cakes I've made but it's definitely there.
 The real star of this show is the fluffy whipped cream frosting and filling.
 It is incredibly rich and creamy.
 The frosting looks like vanilla mousse when you are beating it, and honestly, the texture isn't much different, either.
 It would actually make the cake too sweet except the tangy raspberry jam just cuts right through and adds a blast of fresh summer flavor.